saintsal/daoistry/content/mindsets/blockchain-coordination.md

 ## Affordances

-In the same way we know a switch on the wall controls the movement of electricity (effort) through wires (resources) to create light, we know that a ride-sharing app will mobilise a driver (effort) and car (resources) to come pick us up.
+When we see a handle on something, we know its liftable.
+When we see something small, we also know it's liftable.
+When we see a switch on a wall, we know that probably controls the lights.

+In design and cognitive science terms, when a property of an object (on environment) tells us we can manipulate it, that's called an "affordance".

+In the case of digital objects, the app allows us to manipulate something economic, so it's an "economic affordance."

 A light switch is a physical object, and an app in a phone is a virtual object.
 And yet, we learn that these little boxes on our walls or on our phones have a deeper reach.

-In design and cognitive science terms, this recognition that we can manipulate something with a part of it is called an "affordance".
-In the case of digital objects, the app allows us to manipulate something economic, so it's an "economic affordance."
+In the same way we know a switch on the wall controls the movement of electricity (effort) through wires (resources) to create light, we know that a ride-sharing app will mobilise a driver (effort) and car (resources) to come pick us up.

 Digital objects, as economic affordances, only exist when enough humans agree to interact with them.
 Back to the ride-sharing app; if the drivers didn't agree to participate and your friends didn't think of the app when they wanted to go somewhere, that app wouldn't do anything.
 So it wouldn't be an object in anyone's mind.

 Once we all start to agree on how this thing works, it becomes a new type of object, and "affords" us control of effort and resources.

-So something simple buying and selling a token becomes like a light switch.
-It's a new type of economic mechanism that we get to experiment with.
+So something as simple buying and selling a token becomes like a light switch.
+It's a new type of economic mechanism that we get to experiment with.We can start plugging it in to different functionality.

 ## Valuing these new coordination systems

 With tokenized communities, people align to a common goal, a North Star, without being an owner, employee or shareholder.
 It's an economic alignment around a new kind of virtual object that is neither company or app.

-When we look at tokens as *participation rules laid out as economic incentives*, we may not even need human managers to coordinate us.
-Coordination through well-designed token economies minimises the need for hierarchical leadership and middle management because the incentives move people towards [self-coordination](/mindsets/fractals) and rewards the result-getters.
+We can look at tokens as *participation rules laid out as economic incentives*, and realise we may not even need human managers to coordinate us.
+Coordination through well-designed token economies reduce the need for hierarchical leadership and middle management because the incentives move people towards [self-coordination](/mindsets/fractals) -- ideally rewarding the result-getters.

 Attracting people around a common goal isn't new, but coordinating them with a tradable *and* functional token is very new.
-And it's worth something because it enables us to achieve goals that matter to us, especially goals that the old forms of coordination, like companies, NGOs and governments, are not good at.
+And that's worth something because that coordination mechanism enables us to achieve goals that matter to us, especially goals that the old forms of coordination (like companies, NGOs and governments) are not good at.
 We are all aware of the downsides of corporate behaviour, poor NGO success rates, and government incompetence.
 Well, blockchains and DAOS add a new tool to this toolbelt.

 We'll leave you with Lotti herself, explaining why we value these systems, even at the start, even before they've done anything:

 > Thus, while cryptotokens’ underlying value at the time of issuance and until realization remains unbounded – structurally, it cannot be known in advance – by definition each token is paradoxically fully backed by its functionality, or, in other words, by what it potentially affords.

 Each token has value because it's backed by a coded ruleset that each of it's holders has agreed to.
-So the value of the token is the value that this coordination can deliver.
+So in the same way a publicly-traded company is valued by it's future potention, the value of the token is the valued on the potental coordination it can deliver.

 # Practices